veeto

 Key Takeaways

-• Requires state and county agencies to develop comprehensive wildfire smoke emergency response plans by June 2026.
+• Requires state health officials to develop comprehensive wildfire air quality emergency plans by June 2026.

 Get Involved